tsobe/lobiani/doc/adr/0002-start-with-modular-monolith-backend.md

 We also acknowledge that as the project complexity and demand for shorter time-to-market increases, microservices architecture becomes more and more valuable.

-Therefore we decide to start with the monolith, with the strict boundaries between the modules, in order to benefit from the ease of initial development and enable ourselves to evolve towards the microservices in the future
+Therefore, we decide to start with the monolith, with the strict boundaries between the modules, in order to benefit from the ease of initial development and enable ourselves to evolve towards the microservices in the future

 ## Consequences